kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 ## Troubleshooting

-If the installer does not respond as expected, check the installation status using the `is-installed.sh` script with the `--verbose` flag added.
+If the Installer does not respond as expected, check the installation status using the `is-installed.sh` script with the `--verbose` flag added.
 Run:
 ```
 scripts/is-installed.sh --verbose
 ```